CompSciLauren/hello-opengl-mvc-framework/README.md

-# Hello OpenGL Framework
+# Hello OpenGL MVC Framework

-> The [hello-opengl](https://github.com/CompSciLauren/hello-opengl "Hello OpenGL") beginner program but using a framework.
+> The [hello-opengl](https://github.com/CompSciLauren/hello-opengl "Hello OpenGL") beginner program but using a Model-View-Controller (MVC) framework.

 ## How to Run Program in Terminal